mayaanne/foundations/sprint-5/js-minesweeper.md

 - You should probably start all your mines as hidden: true!

 Once you've got a board displaying, you can play parts of the game!
-Don't forget though:

-Commit your changes to your local branch and push to GitHub.
+Don't forget to commit your changes and push to GitHub!

 ## Objects and Arrays

 Ok, so we have a game board!
-(If you're not doing these in order, you need to: make sure you complete 6.0 first, or this will make no sense at all!)
 Now we need to show how many mines are in surrounding squares as we reveal more of the board.

-If you've never played Minesweeper, maybe you should play a couple of games to get the hang of it at this point.
-Timebox it though: don't get addicted!
-There's a pretty solid version here.

-In 6.0 we created a board object.
+Previously we created a board object.
 If we were describing our object in English, we'd say something like: "This is an object that contains an array of objects."

 ```
 var board = {